 Most of the buses you see in Rome will be local buses.
-They ferry people around the city from early in the morning until late at night, and are normally filled with a mixture of locals and tourists in the city center.
+They ferry people around the city from early in the morning until late at night and are normally filled with a mixture of locals and tourists in the city center.

 Every major, tourist-friendly city in Europe has these buses.
-They’re often open-top double-deckers, inspired by the famous red buses of London.
+They’re often open-top double-deckers inspired by the famous red buses of London.

-They circle around the major tourist sites of the city, allowing passengers to ‘hop-on, hop-off’ at their convenience.
-You can do a full circle just to see the sights, or get off at the stops you want to see a little closer.
+They circle around the major tourist sites of the city, allowing passengers to hop on and hop-off at their convenience.
+You can do a full circle just to see the sights or get off at the stops you want to see a little closer.

 There are several hop-on hop-off bus operators in Rome, and they usually work on a day or multi-day pass basis.
 You could choose to use the buses for one day only, but they are often more cost-effective over multiple days.
-Some may even offer the option of simply doing a single circuit of the city, without getting off the bus.
+Some may even offer the option of simply doing a single circuit of the city without getting off the bus.

-Stops for hop-on hop-off buses in Rome typically include:
+Stops for hop-on, hop-off buses in Rome typically include: